jymcheong/Virtual-Internship/README.md

 > You don't gain work-experience from reading textbooks or online guides, you should be solving something relevant.

-Networking with professionals during Internship may be useful for some companies, but showing your competency as reusable contribution could bring you bigger opportunities in a borderless world.
+Networking with professionals during Internship may be useful for some companies, but showing your competency as reusable contributions could bring you bigger opportunities in a borderless world.

 ## Some Stuff from my previous Interns